KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/index.md

 -  [Part 3, Overviews per highlight](Part%203%2C%20Overviews%20per%20highlight.html) - new functionalities for individual highlights that are available from now on.
 - [Part 4, Images](Part%204%2C%20Images.html) - new things you can do with our individual highlight images now that they are part of the Wikimedia infrastructure.
 - [Part 5, Reuse](Part%205%2C%20Reuse.html) - some examples of programmatically reusing KB's collection highlights, for instance for/in your own websites, services, apps, hackathons and projects.
 SPARQL, APIs, Python scripts, JSON, XML, image bulk downloading, machine interactions, that kind of stuff.
-- [Part 6, Summary](Part%206%2C%20Summary.html) - all 50 new cool things in a single super handy list.
+- <!-- [Part 6, Summary](Part%206%2C%20Summary.html) - all 50 new cool things in a single super handy list. -->

 ## Credits
- Danielle Janssen project leader for highlight project...
- Vera de Kok .... technical support ...
+The Wikification of our collection highlights was done by [Danielle Jansen](https://commons.wikimedia.org/wiki/User:DanielleJWiki), with technical expertise & support by [Vera de Kok](https://commons.wikimedia.org/wiki/User:1Veertje_(KB)) and some helping hands from the author.

 ## Image credits
 * [Swiss_army_knife_open,_2012-(01)](https://commons.wikimedia.org/wiki/File:Swiss_army_knife_open,_2012-(01).jpg) -- Joe Loong, [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons